People talk with their hands.

 What's the big deal?

-Signal Sidearm is a sensor that alerts body cameras when a firearm is drawn.
+Signal Sidearm is a sensor that alerts cameras when a firearm is drawn.
 Because cameras in the cruiser and on the officer's chest begin capturing footage, moving a weapon an inch now requires an explanation.
 Awareness of technology that polices the police comes from proximity.

 No comments: